Anti-Inflammatory Diet Plan →

 This dairy free Boston Cream Pie Banana Oatmeal is a gluten free "superfood" breakfast treat!
 A banana oatmeal recipe that tastes like dessert, yet satisfying and nourishing!
 Made with natural ingredients and packed with protein.
 Perfect for post workout recovery, a hearty breakfast, or just pure bliss

-• Banana– We all know banana’s are good for you and rich in potassium/magnesium.
-BUT… they also can help boost your mood.
-Banana’s contain an amino acid called tryptophan, which enables in the production/balance of serotonin.
-Serotonin is the happy hormone –-> A good way to reduce stress.
-YAY!
+• Banana – We all know banana’s are good for you and rich in potassium and magnesium.
+They also can help boost your mood—banana’s contain tryptophan, which enables in the production and balance of serotonin.

-• Gluten Free Oats – Great source of fiber.
-A lot of people with gluten free sensitivity can handle oats if soaked overnight or certified gluten free.
-Better digestion, carbs to refuel, low sugar, YUM!
+• Gluten-Free Oats – Great source of fiber.
+A lot of people with gluten-free sensitivity can handle oats if soaked overnight or certified gluten-free.

 • Coconut Cream and Coconut Yogurt topping – A healthy does of MCT’s (medium chain triglycerides) for energy.
 Minerals to replenish the body’s electrolytes!